c19early.org COVID-19 treatment researchAzithromycinAzithromycin (more..)

 Preclinical research is an important part of the development of treatments, however results may be very different in clinical trials.
 Preclinical results are not used in this paper.

-Table 1 summarizes the results for all stages combined, for Randomized Controlled Trials, and for specific outcomes.
+Table 1 summarizes the results for all stages combined, for Randomized Controlled Trials, after exclusions, and for specific outcomes.
 Table 2 shows results by treatment stage.
 Figure 3 plots individual results by treatment stage.
 Figure 4, 5, 6, 7, 8, 9, 10, 11, and 12 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, ventilation, ICU admission, hospitalization, progression, recovery, cases, and viral clearance.

 Improvement Studies Patients Authors